RussEbbing/ThisDate/Documentation/index.md

  	{
   	private static void Main()
   	{
-    	ThisDate.DefinedCalendars.USA.Calendars.NewYorkStockExchange();
-			var h = HolidayNames.MartinLutherKingText.EventDatesBetween(2010, 2020);
+    	ThisDate.DefinedCalendars.USA.Calendars.NewYorkStockExchange();     // declare the calendar to use. var MartenLutherKingDatesBetweenYears = HolidayNames.MartinLutherKingText.EventDatesBetween(2010, 2020);
-			...
 	}
   }
 }
 ```

-##### Configuration Conventions
+### Configuration Conventions

-All of the configuration methods are patterned as Add-____-Event(parameters).
+All of the configuration methods are patterned as Add____Event(parameters).

 Generally the parameters follow this sequence:

 ```
 string eventName    - Required, event name, must be unique, case insentive. bool isDayOff       - true if is a day off, false if is a workday.
 DateTime? startDate - optional start date, if null, DateTime.MinValue.
 DateTime? endDate   - optional end date, if null, DateTime.MaxValue.
 ```

-##### Add Dated Events (specific single date events)
+#### Add Dated Events (specific single date events)

-Events that occur on a certain date.
+Events that occur on a specific date, occures only once.
+Example: Grand opening day, Octobor 1, 2018.

 ```
 AddDateEvent(string eventName, bool dayOff, DateTime date)